 At St. Isidore School, every student is given the opportunity to succeed.
 The curriculum builds a continuum of learning that strives to address the needs and abilities of each child.
-In every classroom, a variety of learning styles are recognized and differentiated instruction is used to reach all students.
+In every classroom, a variety of learning styles are recognized and differentiated instruction is used to reach all our students.
 The school’s extensive resource staff supports teachers to help the growing number of students with special academic needs.

 The school also has a Reading Intervention Program that provides small group supplementary Guided Reading lessons for students who need additional support.
 A speech and language therapist and an educational psychologist are also available for student screening on a referral basis.
 Students with special learning needs may also receive accommodations following a Student Study Team either in the classroom or with the Resource department.
 Teachers and Resource staff work as a team to ensure that each student has a positive, successful learning experience.
 This commitment to the instruction and development of the whole child fosters an awareness of self and a desire to become a lifelong learner who is able to think and develop strategies to solve problems